-For those sites that have the Site ID Form flag set to "Yes," the implementer must determine whether a waste will be counted.
-That is, the implementer must set the "Include in National Report" flag to "Yes" for every GM Form (page) and every WR Form (subpage) that he/she wants EPA to use for the National Biennial Report.
+For those sites that have the Site ID Form flag set to "Yes," the implementer (i.e., the Authorized State or EPA Region) must determine whether a waste will be counted.
+That is, the implementer must set the "Include in National Report" flag to "Yes" for NOTE every GM Form (page) and every WR Form (subpage) that he/she wants EPA to use for the National Biennial Report.
 The implementer would set a specific GM or WR Form flag to "No" if the form has, for example, only State-waste codes (i.e., a form without any Federal RCRA waste codes).